Kal Ki Tayyari: night-desk read for the Fri 15 May 2026 session

 Pivot levels for tomorrow

-The desk's frame for Friday's open sits on two levels, one in the index and one in the financials.
+The desk's frame for Friday's open sits on three anchors, two in the index and one in the financials.

 48-hour calendar risk